SharkyBamboozle/iVISPAR/README.md

 ## :joystick: Features

-- benchmarking
+### Benchmarking
 - Multi-modal evaluation of visual-spatial reasoning in LVLMs
 - use LVLMs as agents in interactive puzzle solving task
 - highly parameterizable, with automated testing and evaluation
-- puzzle problem datasets
+### Puzzle problem datasets
 - generate your own dataset of interactive Sliding Geom Puzzles
 - each individual puzzle configuration comes with an animated minimal move sequence computed by A*, to show this puzzle instance’s complexity
 - additionally, pre-generated test dataset of puzzle configurations are provided
-- simulation
+### Simulation
 - WebApp with GUI for LVLMs and human baseline participants
 - works out of the box, easy setup, no installation or dependencies necessary
-    - can run locally or online on a server setup,
+- can run locally or online on a server setup

 <p align="right">(<a href="#readme-top">back to top</a>)</p>